Fl0k3n/kinda-p4/README.md

 ## Running

-Create a Python script with your topology and cluster, see/copy from [examples/nets](examples/nets) for more info, then run it as a root (required to use Kind, iptables, etc...).
+Create a Python script with your topology and cluster, see [examples/nets](examples/nets) for more info, then run it as a root (required to use Kind, iptables, etc...).

 ## Usage